 Fostering a child

-A person who has been screened and found to be fit and proper to be a foster parent by a Social Worker from the Department of Social Development or Designated Child Protection Organization and undergoes training can foster a child or children.
+Only a person screened and found to be fit and proper can be approved as a foster parent by a designated social worker from the Department of Social Development or a designated child protection organisatIon and who undergoes training can foster a child.

-3. What financial support is there for foster parents?
+What financial support is available to foster parents?

-The natural parents of the child also have a duty to contribute to the child's maintenance, through an order of court called a contribution order.
+The biological parents of the child have a duty to contribute to the maintenance of the child and the children’s court can make a contribution order to this effect.

 The designated social worker will assist the foster parent during the court procedure and ensure that the stay of the child is valid.